[This post was originally published on 22nd October 2014. It has been updated on 17th November 2021]

 Redirect the unsubscribe link to a preference center from where the customers can change their preferences and put the changes into practice as soon as possible.

-That said, let’s move on to discuss some of the most interesting unsubscribe landing pages to inspire you.
+That said, let’s move on to discuss some of the most interesting unsubscribe HTML templates to inspire you.